Ergo-Tools/WBV_Calculator/README.md

 # WBV-Calculator
 Whole body vibration exposure calculation from Axivity accelerometers according to ISO2631 standard

+## Installation:
+Download the tool from Github releases and double click the file **WBV_Calculator_SelfExtract_XXX** to extract the executable file to a folder of your choice.
+Then start the exeutable file **WBV_Calculator_XXX** to start the software.

 ## License and copyrights
 - Source code is licensed under [LGPL 2.1](./LICENSE.md)
 - Compiled binary releases are licensed under the following Binary release license.